djspawnbrest/ESP32AY/README.md

 - .mod - Amiga MOD tracker format designed for creating, storing and playing music on an Amiga PC
 - .s3m - (Scream Tracker 3 Module) is a module file format, based on the original MOD format used on the Amiga computer.
 - UART mode (available in player settings menu as Player source)
+- SD forwarding via USB as Mass Storage device (rev.D and above only)

 ### Controls
 - Before player turning on - hold left button and turn on player to enter root config (needed for change encoder type).
 Encoder types: